Shoshak/gwater-installer/README.md

 # gwater-installer
-gwater installer but doesn't error out when you have more than one drives
+gwater installer but doesn't error out when you have more than one drive

 ## pros
 1. it can actually work with multiple drives